AkiaHaha/uh1_wbc/src/unitree_wbc/readme.md

 make install
 ```

-This will generate a sub-folder 'taichi' in the 'build' folder, it contains the header files and static libraries for TAICHI, users can copy this folder to their project directory.
+This will generate a sub-folder 'AGIROBOT' in the 'build' folder, it contains the header files and static libraries for AGIROBOT, users can copy this folder to their project directory.

 **Generate the documentation：**